NischalJakhar/Image-Classifier-Neural-Networks/README.md

 # Image-Classifier-Neural-Networks
-Build a neural network to evaluate the CIFAR-10 dataset
+Build an Image Classifier using neural network to evaluate the CIFAR-10 dataset